lesterchan/wp-postratings/README.md

 add_filter( 'wp_postratings_image_extension', 'custom_rating_image_extension' );
 ```

+The default image extension if 'gif', if you want to change it to 'png', you need to make use of the `wp_postratings_image_extension` filter as shown in the sample code above.

 ### How To change the cookie expiration time?
-The default cookie expiration if 'time() + 30000000', if you want to change the lenght of the experation, you need to make use of the `wp_postratings_cookie_expiration` filter as shown in the sample code below:

 ```php
 function custom_rating_cookie_expiration() {